What are the Best Stock Photography Platforms to Get Started & Make Money?

 4. Pixpa & MostPhotos (Photo & Video)

-These two are similar agencies in that I think they are very take it or leave it.
+These two are similar agencies in that I think are very take-it-or-leave-it.
 Earnings are great on MostPhotos and meet about the industry standard on Pixpa.

-Pixpa has a terrible interface for navigating as the contributor, but everything submits, tracks earnings, and works great otherwise straight from Microstock.plus.
+However, Pixpa has a terrible contributor interface, but at the very least, everything submits, tracks earnings, and works great straight from Microstock.plus.

-On the other hand, MostPhotos has a much more friendly interface, but it requires you to manually submit each photo individually from inside of MostPhotos (like Xpiks) after first submitting from Microstock.plus.
+On the other hand, MostPhotos has a much more user-friendly interface, but it requires you to manually submit each photo individually from inside MostPhotos (like Xpiks) after first submitting on Microstock.plus.
 If you’re a busy photographer, this may not be worth your time.

 5. StoryBlocks (Video)

 Like BlackBox, StoryBlocks is not easy to get accepted to StoryBlocks.
-It’s a video only platform that specializes in selling high-quality video to their clients, which is one of the reasons it’s one of the best platforms.
-On top that, it has one of the best and cleanest interfaces like Pond5, and you’ll be compensated well for your work.
+It’s a video-only platform that specializes in selling high-quality videos to their clients, which is one of the reasons I see it as one of the better submission platforms.

-Other than these, there are a few more that look professional and clean but are sketchy none the less.
+On top of these, there are a few more agencies that look professional and clean but are terrible platforms nonetheless.
 These are the agencies that I highlight below.

 1. Shutterstock

-SHUTTERSTOCK!
-There’s a reason why contributor after contributor signs up for Shutterstock but closes their account right after their first payout, which is impossible to get to for most contributors.
+There’s a reason so many contributors sign up for Shutterstock but close their account right after their first payout—which is nearly impossible to reach!

-On the surface, Shutterstock looks like one of the big ones.
-One of the agencies that you should trust and sell your work on because of their clean looking homepage.
-However, they’re pretty much robbing you as a contributor in terms of your earnings, and then when your 15 dollars in and just want to close your account, you’re stuck because you can’t get a payout until $35.
+On the surface, Shutterstock looks like a big, trustworthy platform.
+However, they’re pretty much robbing you in terms of your earnings, and then, when you’re $15 in and just want to close your account, you’re stuck because you can’t get a payout until your account hits $35!

-If you value your photography at all to earn more than 10 cents a download, stay away from Shutterstock!
+All I’m saying is that if you value your photography at all and want to earn more than 10 cents per download, stay away from Shutterstock!

 2. iStock / Getty Images (EyeEm)

-iStock and Getty Images are two of the most corrupt stock photography agencies in the business.
-Probably even more so than Shutterstock.
+iStock and Getty Images are two of the most corrupt stock photography agencies in the business—possibly even more so than Shutterstock!

-Treat them both as the same company because they are.
+That being said, treat them both agencies as the same company, because they are.
 The only difference is that on Getty Images, you can’t legally sell your work on any other platform or they have the right to sue you!
 It’s called exclusivity.

-On top of that, you’ll earn even less than 10 cents a download.
-I think I made $0.07 once.
+On top of that, you’ll earn even less than 10 cents per download, just like Shutterstock!

-As a side note, treat EyeEm as the same as iStock and Getty Images.
-EyeEm uses what they call “Partner Agencies”, but all this really means is that they’re selling your photos on iStock and Getty Images from their platform.
+As for EyeEm, treat it the same as iStock and Getty Images.
+EyeEm uses what they call "Partner Agencies," but all this really means is that they’re selling your photos on iStock and Getty Images from their platform instead.
 It’s really tricky coverup to steal your hard work.

 3. Cavan Images (Photo & Video)

-Seriously, Cavan Images is a big red flag.
-Avoid Cavan at all costs!
+This is all to say that I see Cavan Images is a big red flag to avoid at all costs!

-There are a few other agencies like 500px, 123rf, CanStockPhoto, or YayImages that look like good clean professional stock photography agencies, but what all of these and more have in common is terrible earnings and terrible traffic.
+There are a few other agencies, like 500px, 123rf, or YayImages, that look like good, clean, professional stock photography agencies, but what all of these—and so many more—have in common is terrible earnings because of terrible traffic.

 Washington